KamyarGanjian/Gallery-API-project-JS/README.md

-# an Album Gallery web page using JS and fake apis example
+# a simple Album Gallery web page using HTML/CSS, JS & fake apis example
-## you can click on the menu and get that albums images in the carousel
+## you can click on the menu and get that albums images in the carousel on the right

 <br>